ioBroker/ioBroker.docs/docs/en/community/docmarkdown.md

   \ *Surrounded by asterisks \*

-Markdown offers this possibility for the following characters:
+Markdown offers this option for the following characters:

 \ Backslash `Backtick